AquaticEcoDynamics/glm-py/docs/blog/posts/glmpy-v0_2_0.md

 existing classes from the `nml` module in `0.1.3`.
   - Classes from `0.1.3` are automatically imported using `from glmpy import nml` to maintain backwards compatibility until `1.0.0`.
-  - Classnames from `0.1.3` will be deprecated by `1.0.0` in favour of a new naming convention that ensures forwards compatibility with AED.
+  - Class names from `0.1.3` will be deprecated by `1.0.0` in favour of a new naming convention that ensures forwards compatibility with AED.
 Warnings are raised to encourage you to migrate to the new class names.
 - The new `nml` sub-module provides low-level tools for reading and writing any NML file (GLM or AED).
-  - `NMLWriter` converts a nested Python dictionary to a NML file.
+  - `NMLWriter` converts a nested Python dictionary to an NML file.
-  - `NMLReader` converts a NML file to a nested Python dictionary.
+  - `NMLReader` converts an NML file to a nested Python dictionary.
   - Both classes provide functionality to explicitly control how each parameter is read/written to file.
 - `InvertedTruncatedCone` class added to the `dimensions` module to calculate